gcallah/MiscWriting/Harrington/interview.md

-Gene Callahan: I've become convinced that there's a... it's a... to do it right, it's a process of translation.
+Gene Callahan: I've become convinced that turning an oral interview into a text is a process of translation.
 It's a lot like taking a novel to film or something like that.

-And when I look at the transcript, what you've got is, you know, someone gets asked a question, they go, well, the thing is, I once... no, no, no, let's not go into that.
-It's, you know, maybe I should.
-And, you know, no one needs to be reading that stream of pauses and...WEBVTT
+When I look at the original transcript, what you've got is, someone gets asked a question, and they respond "Well, the thing is, I once... no, no, no, let's not go into that.
+It's, you know, maybe I should..."

-Mary Harrington: I don't think...
-I don't think we've missed anything critical there, really, have we?
+No one needs to be reading that stream of pauses and hemming and hawing.

 Gene Callahan: But, so, I've become convinced that...
 Sorry, go ahead.

-Mary Harrington: No, no, I was just calling the dog.
+Mary Harrington: No, I was just calling the dog.

 Gene Callahan: Oh, alright.
-Okay.
-I thought you wanted me to sit.
+I thought you wanted *me* to heel.

 Mary Harrington: No, no,.

-Gene Callahan: So... but what I do is, I've given each person I've interviewed the transcript, the edited transcript, and I try to be very scrupulous

-And making sure I'm conveying what they were thinking.
+Gene Callahan: So what I do is, I've given each person I've interviewed the edited transcript, and I try to be very scrupulous and making sure I'm conveying what they were thinking, and they can tell me if I've misrepresented anything.

 Mary Harrington: Cool.

-Gene Callahan: Right, so... and so you'll get a transcript, and you'll get a chance say, no, you misinterpreted me here, that's not what I meant.

-Mary Harrington: I mean, yeah, yeah, that sounds absolutely fine, or...

 Gene Callahan: Let's start out on the topic of technology.
 And, how did print change human lives?

 Mary Harrington: I literally just finished writing a chapter about that today, at least I think I finished it.
-I hope I finished it.
-I probably never finished it.
-I mean, it's sort of difficult to start or say anything very comprehensive about this succinctly, because it changed everything.
+I *hope* I finished it.
+It's sort of difficult to start to say anything very comprehensive about this succinctly, because it changed everything.
 I mean, I've titled the chapter The Modernity Machine, because in my view, the printing press is... it's the foundational technology of modernity.
 You know, which is itself a vague term.
 I mean, your magazine is called Modern Age, but what precisely do you mean by modern?
 You know, you can go down a whole philosophical rabbit hole with that.

 Gene Callahan: Yeah, well, I didn't name it, so...